- August 9, 2024

 Frequently Asked Questions

-The Crush House is a simulation game.
+The Crush House is a casual simulation game with horror, romance, mystery, comedy and others themes.

 The Crush House is available on PC, Steam Deck and Windows.